rlridenour/jekyll-blog/_posts/2015-05-20-working-copy.md

 In a moment, I will try to push the new file to the repository, and hope that a new post shortly appears.

 UPDATE: Success!
 I like writing with [Editorial](http://omz-software.com/editorial/), but it can't use the document picker.
-There is an Editorial workflow for Working Copy, but I haven't trie it yet.
+There is an Editorial workflow for Working Copy, but I haven't tried it yet.
 Byword is working perfectly.